+0.01.10.11.
 Issuer DP World Limited, a company limited by shares incorporated in the DIFC with Registration Number 0226 issued on 9 August 2006.
 The address of the Issuer's registered office is P.O.
 Box 17000, Dubai, UAE.
 The Issuer's telephone number is +971 4 881 1110.
 DP World Limited is majority owned by PFZW, which in turn is wholly-owned and controlled by Dubai World.
 Description Global Medium Term Note Programme.
 Size Up to U.S.\$5,000,000,000 (or its equivalent in other currencies at the date of issue) aggregate principal amount of Notes outstanding at any time.
 The Issuer may increase the amount of the Programme in accordance with the terms of the Dealer Agreement.
 Risk Factors There are certain factors that may affect the Issuer's ability to fulfil its obligations under Notes issued under the Programme.
 In addition, there are certain factors which are material for the purpose of assessing the market risks associated with Notes issued under the Programme.
 These include certain risks relating to the structure of a particular Series of Notes and certain market risks.
 See " Risk Factors ".
-Arrangers and Dealers Citigroup Global Markets Limited, Deutsche Bank AG, London Branch, Emirates NBD PJSC, HSBC Bank plc, National Bank of Abu Dhabi P.J.S.C. and Société Générale.
+Arrangers Citigroup Global Markets Limited, Deutsche Bank AG, London Branch, Emirates NBD P.J.S.C., First Abu Dhabi Bank PJSC, HSBC Bank plc and Société Générale.
+Dealers Citigroup Global Markets Limited, Deutsche Bank AG, London Branch, Emirates NBD P.J.S.C., First Abu Dhabi Bank PJSC, HSBC Bank plc, Société Générale and Standard Chartered Bank.
 The Issuer may from time to time terminate the appointment of any arranger and/or dealer under the Programme or appoint additional arrangers and/or dealers either in respect of one or more Tranches or in respect of the whole Programme.
-References in this Base Prospectus to " Permanent Dealers " are to the persons listed above as Dealers and to such additional persons that are appointed as dealers in respect of the whole Programme (and whose appointment has not been terminated) and references to " Dealers " are to all Permanent Dealers and all persons appointed as a dealer in respect of one or more Tranches.
-Trustee Deutsche Trustee Company Limited.
-Issuing and Paying Agent, Paying Agent, Exchange Agent and Calculation Agent Deutsche Bank AG, London Branch.
+References in this Base Prospectus to "Permanent Dealers" are to the persons listed above as Dealers and to such additional persons that are appointed as dealers in respect of the whole Programme (and whose appointment has not been terminated) and references to

+"Dealers" are to all Permanent Dealers and all persons appointed as a dealer in respect of one or more Tranches.